How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 run_monitoring

-According to the Linux System Administration handbook, simple monitoring scripts can provide an effective safety net, especially for non-critical systems.
-I’ve used variations of this pattern to monitor everything from disk space to application-specific metrics.
+Simple monitoring scripts can provide an effective safety net, especially for non-critical systems.
+Variations of this pattern can monitor everything from disk space to application-specific metrics.

 1. Script Structure and Organization